 Fowler also included many a Jazz Era Cocktail (mostly all about gin!), such as the Orange Blossom, which is one of the drinks I’ll be revamping here, today.
 I jotted down all of the drinks as I read through the book, and I’ve put a modern spin on the ones that captured my imagination the most.

 Happy Spring and welcome to The Craine’s Nest!

 The sun is shining, flowers are in bloom, and Mimosa Season is upon us!

 The truth is, while I love the idea of mimosas, I’ve never been a huge fan of the OJ and Sparkling Wine thing… too sweet, too sticky, too much… so this Spring, I’ve been reinventing the traditional version, using fresh ingredients.

 Welcome back to the Craine’s Nest!
 Thanks for being here!

-The last days of Summer are upon us here in San Diego, and that means one thing… SERIOUS HEAT.
-So, instead of complaining about the sweaty, humid, disgusting heat (ok, I’ll still complain a little!), I think I will sip away the last days that we have left, of this very long season.
+The last days of Summer are upon us here in East San Diego, and that means one thing… SERIOUS HEAT.
+So, instead of complaining about the sweaty, humid heat (ok, I’ll still complain a little!), I think I’ll sip away the last days that we have left of this very long season.
 So…

 Whatever the case may be, while I was sitting in my AC-free living room the other night, sweating bullets, and trying to finish up my last post, I realized I needed something REALLY cold to drink.
 I looked around my kitchen and found some mint, lemons, tonic, a little vodka, some sugar and ice, and I got busy mixing!